DavidNix/nix-personal-blog/content/post/error-handling-in-go.md

 Rob Pike admits helper functions don't always do the trick.
 Again, read https://blog.golang.org/errors-are-values for a great example of Pike coding his way out of messy error handling.

+## Conclusion

+I hope I've shown Go's error handling isn't that bad.
+I even deem it elegant.
+I think a lot of programmers new to Go get frustrated because several functions in the standard library return errors.
+That means you have to handle them.
+Which in turn means you have to spend effort on them.
+Which in turn means you're writing rock solid, stable software.
+That's not a bad deal.